Trustless/Trading/README.md

 ## Token Accounting

-Trustless Token Accounting deploys a managed Top-level Token Registry to report on any number of registries, monitor every assortment of tokens, and access their registered available functions.
+Trustless Token Accounting deploys a managed Top-level Token Registry to report on any number of registries, monitor every assortment of tokens, and access their metadata.

 ## Token Trading